-0261 - AP EUROPEAN HISTORY Semester Course Grades 11-12 1.0 Credits Prerequisite: 11 th or 12 th grade status Course Description: The Advanced Placement course in European History includes the study of European History since 1450 and introduces students to cultural, economic, political, and social developments that played a fundamental role in shaping the world in which they live.
-Without this knowledge we would lac k the context for understan ding the devel onment of contemporary institutions knowledge, we would lack the context for understanding the development of contemporary institutions, the role of continuity and change in present-day society and politics, and the evolution of current forms of artistic expression and intellectual discourse.
-This course will begin 2017-2018 school year.
+0261 - AP EUROPEAN HISTORY

+Semester CourseGrades 11-121.0 CreditsPrerequisite: 11th or 12th grade statusCourse Description: The Advanced Placement course in European History includes the study of European History since 1450 and introduces students to cultural, economic, political, and social developments that played a fundamental role in shaping the world in which they live.
+Without this knowledge, we would lack the context for understanding the development of contemporary institutions, the role of continuity and change in present-day society and politics, and the evolution of current forms of artistic expression and intellectual discourse.
+This course will begin 201-2018 school year.